Strathalbyn, South Australia: History

-Industry
+Economy

 Mining

-Small lead, zinc, gold and copper mines operated in the area in the later part of the 19th century, but these have all been long closed, and did not have a significant effect on the development of the town.
+Small lead, zinc, gold and copper mines operated in the area in the later part of the 19th century.
+These have all been long closed, and did not have a significant effect on the development of the town.

-In 2008, mining company Terramin Australia Ltd established an underground zinc mine with the decline portal and much of the above-ground operation situated in a quarry east of the town, injecting an estimated $29 million into the local economy and creating around 100 jobs.
+In 2008, mining company Terramin Australia Ltd established an underground zinc mine situated in a quarry east of the town, injecting an estimated $29 million into the local economy and creating around 100 jobs.
 The mine was expected to yield zinc and lead, with small quantities of silver, gold and copper, and operate for seven years.
 This proposal was opposed by "The Residents for a Future Strathalbyn Inc." who were concerned about ecologically unsustainable development within their district.